 Stop by Umberto’s Clam House, or Il Cortile to have a delicious lunch or dinner.
 Try La Mela for family-style Italian or Grotta Azzura for upscale Italian.
-Skip dessert and grab some great cannoli over at Ferrara Bakery and Café.
-Or enjoy a glass of wine and tiramisu at one of the many outdoor cafes.
+Skip dessert and grab some great cannolis over at Ferrara Bakery and Café, or enjoy a glass of wine and tiramisu at one of the many outdoor cafes.

 FREQUENTLY ASKED QUESTIONS

 Yes, the vehicle will stop a few times throughout the tour to let guests off and walk around, as well as visit some of the locations.

 Children under 18 years old, including babies, are unfortunately not allowed on the tour, as the content of the tour and several of its stops are not suitable for young children.
 Please also keep in mind that a couple of the stops on the tour – such as the Bada Bing – do have their own age minimums, and it is up to the discretion of these establishments whom to allow in.